 From research reports and experience with a variety of control methods, we compiled a list of best management practices (BMPs) for controlling eastern redcedar and ashe juniper.
-The overriding BMP is to prevent encroachment of redcedar trees by using frequent, low-cost Ecosystem Maintenance (Figure 1) methods such as prescribed fire.
+The overriding BMP is to prevent encroachment of redcedar trees by using frequent, low-cost Ecosystem Maintenance methods such as prescribed fire.
 On the other hand, Ecosystem Restoration, converting stands of redcedar back to native plant communities, requires intensive high-cost inputs.

 No single practice is ideal for every parcel of land, but fire is a natural event that is necessary if the land is to remain healthy.
 Prescribed fire is the most environmentally appropriate and cost-effective practice for maintaining ecosystems in prairies, shrublands, and forests.
-For ecosystem restoration, prescribed fire is still the most appropriate practice but usuOklahoma Cooperative Extension Fact Sheets are also available on our website at: http://osufacts.okstate.edu ally must be used in conjunction with other practices such as mechanical treatment.
+For ecosystem restoration, Oklahoma Cooperative Extension Fact Sheets are also available on our website at: http://osufacts.okstate.edu prescribed fire is still the most appropriate practice but usually must be used in conjunction with other practices such as mechanical treatment.
 However, the high intensity fire necessary for restoration may carry greater risk and costs more than the low intensity fire used to maintain ecosystems.